Ulik: Fictional character biography

 Ulik belongs to a race of Rock Trolls who live in the dimension of Asgard in Nornheim.
 Like all trolls, Ulik has an innate hatred of the Asgardians, as they were driven underground by King Odin and forbidden to live on the surface.
 Being the strongest of his kind, Ulik is commanded by Troll King Geirrodur to steal Thor's enchanted hammer Mjolnir, leading to an extended series of battles with him.
-Ulik proves to be a match for Thor, enhancing his already formidable strength with knuckle dusters made of the metal uru (the same metal of which Mjolnir is composed).
+Ulik proves to be a match for Thor, enhancing his already formidable strength with knuckle dusters made of uru (the same metal of which Mjolnir is made).
 He nearly defeats Thor after going into the berserker state of mind but is mystically returned to his realm by Geirrodur when the Asgardians threaten to intervene.
-He then manages to trap Thor in his Don Blake form; after failing to summon Mjolnir, Blake tells him to strike his cane again.
+He then manages to trap Thor in his Donald Blake form; after failing to summon Mjolnir, Blake tells him to strike his cane again.
 When Ulik does so, Blake suddenly grabs it, transforms into Thor, and defeats him.

-Ulik returns on a regular basis: in one instance, he was bested by Thor and thrown into a deep hole before accidentally waking Odin's former foe Mangog, mistakenly believing that Mangog will help him destroy Asgard after reading an inscription on the prison door left by Odin; aiding Geirrodur once again; kidnapping Thor's mortal love Jane Foster; and battling Thor for possession of a mystic artifact called the Ruby Eye.
-The character has also travelled to Earth and battled both Thor and Olympian ally Hercules.

-For a time, Ulik fought on the side of several Asgardians who had taken the forms of various humans on Earth.
-This group included Thor's companions the Warriors Three, Balder, and Sif.
-He battled a version of Thor called Red Norvell and worked with his temporary allies to escape a Midgard-based technological conspiracy against lost Asgardians.

 Much later, maddened and feral, Ulik is given weapons made from the same forge which created Mjolnir.
 He becomes the lead in Loki's attack on Asgard; this snowballs into the true Ragnarok.
 Ulik is killed after Captain America throws an iron hammer into his mouth.